noha/Foliage/README.md

 A simple static site generator

-For initial instructions have a look at (my blog)[https://norbert.hartl.name/blog/2021-01-17-foliage-released.html]
+For initial instructions have a look at https://norbert.hartl.name/blog/2021-01-17-foliage-released.html